LeoHaas/LeoHaas/README.md

 - 👀 I’m interested in Front and Back-end
 - 👨🏻‍💻 I’m currently learning HTML, CSS and JavaScript.
 But I'm still going to study other languages
 - 💎 I'm looking to improve my knowledge in the area and be a good programmer
-- 🎮 I really enjoy playing video games but I don't intend to work in the area, I just enjoy
+- 🎮 I really enjoy playing video games but I don't intend to work in the area
 - 📫 How to contact me by email: leonardohaasribeiro@gmail.com

 <br>